OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial.md

 ## Open a dialog

 In this final step of the tutorial, you'll open a dialog in your add-in, pass a message from the dialog process to the task pane process, and close the dialog.
-Office Add-in dialogs are *nonmodal*: a user can continue to interact with both the document in the host Office application and with the host page in the task pane.
+Office Add-in dialogs are *nonmodal*: a user can continue to interact with both the document in the Office application and with the host page in the task pane.

 ### Create the dialog page